Gasper3/pdf-merger/README.md

 # General info
-It is a simple console app that merges PDF files in given directory.
+It is a simple CLI app that merges PDF files in given directory.

 # Technologies
 * Python 3.10